Document Guide — Employment Certificate

 ICA · MOM Route B

-Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow (1) Employer issues certificate with seals → (2) Japanese notary office (representative's signature certification) → (3) Legal Affairs Bureau (notary seal certification) → (4) MOFA apostille + Certified Translation Notary public May be needed because the Employment Certificate is a private document Legal basis MOM/ICA guidance — Employment Pass and PR applications may request notarized employment verification from the country of issue Validity period Within 3 months of issuance
+Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow (1) Employer issues certificate with seals → (2) Japanese notary office (representative's signature certification) → (3) Legal Affairs Bureau (notary seal certification) → (4) MOFA apostille + Certified Translation Notary public May be needed because the Employment Certificate is a private document Legal basis MOM/ICA guidance and receiving-authority instructions control.
+Employment Pass and other Singapore work pass applications may require evidence of employment, salary, job duties, or employment history.
+EP qualifying salary requirements vary by age, sector, application timing, and MOM's current criteria.
+Validity period The certificate itself has no uniform statutory expiration.
+The receiving authority may require a recently issued employer certificate or set its own validity window.
+We check the issuance date backwards from the final submission date, together with the receiving authority's written instructions.

-Common use cases Employment Pass (EP, min.
-S$5,600/month) employment and salary verification · PEP (Personalized Employment Pass) · S Pass · ONE Pass (high-skilled visa) · Singapore subsidiary director registration parent-company employment proof
+Common use cases Employment Pass and other Singapore work pass evidence of employment, salary, job duties, or employment history · PEP (Personalized Employment Pass) · S Pass · ONE Pass (high-skilled visa) · Singapore subsidiary director registration parent-company employment proof

 🇳🇿